EddyVerbruggen/SSLCertificateChecker-PhoneGap-Plugin/README.md

 because you can actively verify the SSL certificate of the server by comparing actual and expected fingerprints.

-You may want to check the connection when the app is started, but you can choose to invoke this plugin everytime you want to communicate with the server.
-In either cases, you can add your logic to the success and error callbacks.
+You may want to check the connection when the app is started, but you can choose to invoke this plugin everytime you communicate with the server.
+In either case, you can add your logic to the success and error callbacks.

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman) and ready for PhoneGap 3.0
 * Submitted and waiting for approval at PhoneGap Build ([more information](https://build.phonegap.com/plugins))